News of the World: 1843 to 1968

 Before long, the News of the World established itself as the most widely read Sunday paper, with initial sales of around 12,000 copies a week.
+Circulation had grown to 24,100 by 1845 and was 109,100 in 1854.
 Sales then suffered because the price was not cut following the abolition of newspaper taxes and the paper was soon no longer among the leading Sunday titles, selling around 30,000 by 1880, a greater number but a smaller proportion, as newspaper sales had grown hugely.
 The title was sold by the Bell family in 1891 to Henry Lascelles Carr who owned the Welsh Western Mail.
 As editor, he installed his nephew Emsley Carr, who held the post for 50 years.
 The real engine of the paper's now quick commercial success, however, was George Riddell, who reorganised its national distribution using local agents.
 Matthew Engel, in his book Tickle the Public: One Hundred Years of the Popular Press (Gollancz, 1996), says that the News of the World of the 1890s was "a very fine paper indeed".
 The paper was not without its detractors, though.
 As one writer later related:

 By 1912, the circulation was two million and around three million by the early 1920s.
 Sales reached four million by 1939.
-This success encouraged other similar newspapers, of which the Sunday People, the Daily Mail, the Daily Express and the Daily Mirror are still being published.
+This success encouraged other similar newspapers, of which The Sunday People, the Daily Mail, the Daily Express and the Daily Mirror are still being published.